soluble-io/soluble-mediatools/docs/video-thumb-service.md

 #### Thumbnailing

-The `Video\VideoThumbGenerator` offers a quick and simple `makeThumbnail()` method in which you specify the input/output files as well as the thumb params.
+Typically you'll use the `VideoThumbGenerator::makeThumbnail()` method in which you specify the input/output files as well as the thumbnail params.

 ```php
 <?php